AntonioGMN/-TestHubLocal-back-/README.md

 npm run dev
 ```

-## To Test
+## How to Test

-### Create an environment variables file in the project root (.env) and configure it as shown in .env.example file:
+### Create an environment variables file in the project root (.env.test) and configure it as shown in .env.example file:

 ```bash
 NODE_ENV=test